Building a 26 Foot Diameter 6V Geodesic Dahlia Dome

 The final piece was a 5-star hub connected to its yellow-coded struts.
 We figured it was a lot easier to put it together on the ground and then just glue it into the 5 empty holes up above.
 I think we were right.

-So how about the shade cover?
-I went to a Military Surplus website and ordered a parachute, since the inflated shape is the same shape as a dome.
+So how about a Geodesic Dome cover?
+I went to a Military Surplus website and ordered a parachute since the inflated shape is the same shape as a dome.
 I didn’t want it to go all the way to the ground, or it would get too hot inside, so I found one that covered about the top 1/3, kind of like a yarmulke.

 And I know the question everyone is asking: “How did the dahlias grow?"
 Marvelously, thank you very much!